bgamari/ghc-wiki-import/commentary/rts/stm.md

 >
 >
-> The set of `TVar`s that are read, but not written to durring a transaction.
+> The set of `TVar`s that are read, but not written to during a transaction.
 >
 >